BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ## Contributing

-**[Become a backer of the project straight away!][2]**

 Let's work together!
-Please read and in best case accept [CONTRIBUTING](.github/CONTRIBUTING.md) by your sign and send it via E-Mail.
+Please, read and in best case accept [CONTRIBUTING](.github/CONTRIBUTING.md) by your sign and send it via E-Mail.
-You could also send just a pull request or issues while testing, please!
+You could also just send a pull request or issues while testing, please!

+**[Click here if you want to back the project!][2]**

 ### Debug